decentralized-fda/decentralized-fda/apps/web/public/globalSolutions/dfda/one-pager.md

 🧑‍🔬 **Empowering Patients, Scientists, and Developers:**
 - **🔍 Search and Compare Treatments:**
    - Browse the **positive** ✅ and **negative** ❌ effects of foods and drugs.
-   - See **ranked lists** for specific conditions 📋.
+   - See **ranked lists** of the most effective treatments for any condition!

-- **📊 Personalized Rankings:**
-   - Enter your condition 🤕 to get FDAi’s tailored treatment recommendations.
    - Compare options based on **safety**, **efficacy**, **cost**, and **real-world evidence** 🛠️.

 - **⚡ Instant Trial Enrollment:**